Help

 Troubleshooting

-Barcode matching relies on Open Food Facts, a community-maintained database.
-Not every product is listed.
-If the barcode isn't in Open Food Facts, DailyLabel can't look it up.
-You can add the food manually as a custom entry, or contribute the product to Open Food Facts so it's available for everyone in the future.
+Barcode matching checks USDA FoodData Central and Open Food Facts.
+Not every product is listed in either source, and some packaged foods have incomplete data.
+If DailyLabel cannot find the barcode, you can add the food manually as a custom entry, or contribute the product to Open Food Facts so it's available for everyone in the future.

 Try being more specific with your search terms.
 For example, "chicken breast raw" instead of just "chicken."
 USDA results include many variations (raw, cooked, branded).
 If you can't find an exact match, pick the closest one or create a custom food with the nutrition facts from the packaging.